 Juniper Mill sits immediately adjacent to the owner's property, and while the owners are on hand to help with any questions, they are equally respectful of guest privacy.
 The rear garden is not enclosed at this time and the overall land extends to 5 acres with a further holiday let on the site which sits to the east of the main house.

 In nearby Lauder (4 miles) guests will find a good range of amenities including the Flat Cat Gallery & Coffee shop or the Spotty Dog Deli and Café in Market Place.
+The Firebrick Bakery is wonderful with a selection of breads, cakes and pastries.
 There's also a butchers shop and a bakery, along with a small Co-op supermarket on the edge of the village.

 For eating out, the Fire Brick Brasserie has a fantastic reputation winning the Best New Restaurant in the Scottish Borders Award 2015.
 Alternatively try the Black Bull Hotel or the Lauderdale Hotel for pub lunches or nearby Carfraemill Hotel (3 miles) for a juicy steak from local producers.